There are all sorts of xChips: cores, sensors, actuators, power supplies and many more. And there are loads that are compatible with your micro:bit.

 This page will help you find an xChip and information on how to use it with your micro:bit.

 We are working to make as much of our range 'micro:bit ready' as possible.
 This means that the xChip has:

-- An extension that has been optimised for the micro:bit version of MakeCode
+- An extension that has been optimised and tested for the micro:bit version of MakeCode

 - A range of simple how-to-guides and related materials to get micro:bit users started.